 Memory care may come up in searches for independent living in Oklahoma City, but it’s much more specialized than an active 55+ apartment community or independent living.
 Memory care is designed to support those with memory impairments, most common forms of dementia such as Alzheimer’s.
 Memory care communities provide 24-hour care including help with activities of daily living as well as more of the advanced physical and mental needs that come with memory impairments.
 Memory care professionals have special training that equips them to deal with dementia or impaired cognition.

 Continuing Care Retirement Communities (CCRCs)

-CCRCs meet the changing needs of older adults, combining different levels of support in one community.
-Continuing care retirement communities typically feature a variety of residences on a large campus, where residents can move into units that offer independent living, assisted living, memory care or even nursing or rehabilitation services.
+A CCRC is able to meet the changing needs of older adults, combining different levels of support in one community.
+Continuing care retirement communities typically feature a variety of residences on a large campus, where residents can move into units that offer independent living, assisted living, memory care, or even nursing or rehabilitation services.
 As their needs change, residents can receive greater assistance.

 CCRCs work for many older adults because they offer both immediate and long-term benefits.
 In essence, CCRCs allow older adults to live in one place for the rest of their lives.

 Regardless of the type of type of 55+ living option you’re considering, there are a few common misconceptions you should be aware of.